franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ### Use @-mention of user when quote replying to a comment

-This feature is small, but has a big impact: When a user quotes another user in the work package activity tab, the quoted user now automatically gets @-mentioned and therefore notified.
+This feature seems small, but can have a big impact: When a user quotes another user in the work package activity tab, the quoted user now automatically gets @-mentioned and therefore notified.
 This way, users won't miss information again that is clearly relevant for them.

 ![Screenshot: A quoted message in the Activity tab of a work package.](openproject-15-4-mention.png)